-1) If a client dies prematurely, no other investment will provide his or her family with a higher after-tax return than this type of policy.
+1. If a client dies prematurely, no other investment will provide his or her family with as high an after-tax return as this type of policy.

-2) If he or she dies before the age of 80, the investment in this policy will pay the net of 6.5% to 13%.
-To get the same type of return from a guaranteed investment (assuming a top marginal tax bracket of approximately 45%) the client would have to net between 12% to 26% per year on a pre-taxes basis.
-This yield is not realistic.
+2. If he or she dies before the age of 80, the investment in this policy will pay the net of 6.5% to 13%.
+To get the same type of return from a guaranteed investment (assuming a top marginal tax bracket of approximately 45%), the client would have to net between 12 to 26% per year on a pre-tax basis.
+This yield is just not realistic.

 Here are the downsides to an investment in a life insurance policy:

-This type of policy is good for specific purposes such as mortgage insurance, protection for a child, and spousal support.
-It is not as expensive some of the permanent policies.
-However, it does expire and will not pay if the insured does not die during the protection period.
+This type of policy is good for specific purposes such as mortgage insurance or protection for child and spousal support.
+It is not as expensive as some of the permanent policies; however, it does expire, and will not pay, if the insured does not die during the protection period.

 The probability of a critical illness occurring prior to age 75 is significantly greater than death.
 In fact, the probability sits just below 50%.
-So if someone offered you insurance for your income or your investments, would you consider it?
-Critical illness insurance is a living benefit that provides a lump sum payment should you find yourself in a situation that is covered.
-The payment is then for whatever you want to use it for.
+So if some-one offered you insurance for your income or for your investments, would you consider it?
+Critical illness insurance is a living benefit that provides for a lump sum payment should you find yourself in a situation that would be covered.
+This payment is then for whatever use, you want to use it for.

 Since we donât have the benefit of certainty, the insurance option again proves to be the best solution.

 This type of insurance is a little more complicated in terms of deciding on what you need, can afford and are willing to pay for.
 In many cases Critical illness insurance has replaced disability insurance because it is clearer cut as to what is covered and when.
 With most disability insuranceâs you must constantly provide proof that you are still disabled.
 Having said that, there are some instances where it is very important to consider this type of coverage.
 Business ownerâs have the greatest need